aravindkv27/3des-mini-project/README.md

 #### Decryption:

 Same as encryption, The Encrypted image should in same **Directory/folder**.
 Then, Run the python program the image will be decrypted.

+#### Important Note

+The Image need to be encrypt must be in name of Image.jpg or Image.jpeg